 Brawl Stars business model

 Brawl Stars is a free-to-play game and its monetization model is in-app purchases (IAP).
-Usually, games of this type use IAPs in combination with ads — generally rewarded videos — but Supercell decided against it for this particular title.
+Usually, games like Brawl Stars use IAPs in combination with ads — generally rewarded videos — but Supercell decided against it for this particular title.
 The selection of IAPs, however, is wide.

 There’s a selection of in-game currencies — gems being the main one — which you can collect as you play without spending any real money.
 Still, unaided progress is rather slow, and competitive players will give up pretty soon and purchase in-game currency with actual money to upgrade their brawlers and progress faster.